Svendolin/All-about-Javascript/readme.md

 _**What are OPERATORS?**_

 - Operators in Javascript help us to control and manipulate variables in many ways
+- An operation is a certain type of instruction.
+If you work with an operator, this is already a so-called operation.

 ```js
 /* ---- Operators ---- */